kobol-io/sys-oled/README.md

 ### Configure OLED display model

-1. Test which display model is the correct one by launching manually **sys-oled** and trying different display model as parameter.
+1. Test which display model is the correct one by launching manually **sys-oled** and trying different display model as parameter until the System Status is showing correctly on the display.

 Example :

 ```